 - Sinusitis (chronic sinus infections)

 - Family history of nasal polyps

-Physicians may prescribe medications to control the underlying causes of nasal polyps before taking further measures.
+Initially, you may benefit from medications to reduce inflammation in your nose to prevent new polyps from developing or increasing in size. may prescribe medications to control the underlying causes of nasal polyps before taking further measures.
+Medications may include:

 - Oral corticosteroids (prednisone)